Characters of the StarCraft series: Vorazun

-Vorazun is a Nerazim matriarch, daughter to Raszagal, second-in-command to Artanis, and the leader of the surviving Nerazim on Shakuras.
+Vorazun is the daughter of Raszagal, second-in-command to Artanis, and the leader of the surviving Nerazim on Shakuras.
 She is a skilled warrior, and dedicated to her people.
 Vorazun is deeply committed to the individuality and culture of her people.
 While she originally feared the cultural change the Daelaam was bringing to her people, she nonetheless remained committed to its ideals in a unified Protoss nation.

 Vorazun had a complicated relationship with Artanis, even before her ascension to Matriarch.
 Artanis originally believed she was against his vision on unification.
 Despite Vorazun's many objections, she nominated Artanis for the role of Hierarch of the Daelaam.
 By the End War, Vorazun gained a greater deal of respect for Artanis.
 After the destruction of Shakuras and witnessing him survive against countless foes alone, she claimed Artanis had partaken and completed the "Shadow Walk", becoming Dark Templar.
 She also comforted Artanis after he killed Zeratul while under Amon's control.

 Vorazun had accused Zeratul of treasion against the Nerazim for his role in the death of her mother.
 Despite Artanis' protests regarding Raszagal's corruption by Kerrigan, she stated she would always hold Zeratul in contempt.
 It wasn't until following Zeratul's prophecy that lead to Ulnar, she admitted that he was closer to the truth than anyone, and after finally realizing that Zeratul's dedication to the Xel'naga prophecy gave the Protoss hope, she vowed to honor him with Artanis.